Area Guide

 Common legal hurdles

-- Lease length: below 80 years, the cost of extending the lease rises sharply because of marriage value, and many mortgage lenders will not lend at all.
+• Lease length: below 80 years the cost of extending the lease rises sharply because of marriage value, and many mortgage lenders will not lend at all.
+The Leasehold and Freehold Reform Act 2024 contains provisions that will eventually abolish marriage value and standardise the valuation method, but those provisions are not yet in force; for now the 80-year threshold still applies in practice.
 See our guide to checking lease length.

-- Cladding and EWS1 forms: for many flats in multi-storey buildings, an EWS1 is now essential.
+• Cladding and EWS1 forms: for many flats in mid-rise or high-rise buildings, an EWS1 is now essential.
 If your building needs one but does not have it, or remediation is incomplete, your buyer pool effectively shrinks to cash buyers.

 Why leasehold sales often fall through